LEAGUE-OF-NINE/zwei/README.md

 ## Key Features

+- **Isolated Game Environment**: Creates a clone of *Limbus Company* to prevent conflicts with your main installation.
 - **Automatic Installation**: Installs BepInEx and the Lethe plugin with a single click.
 - **Steam Blocker**: Prevents *Limbus Company* from accessing Steam, ensuring a seamless private server experience.
 - **Easy Updates**: Update Lethe with a single click.
-- **Easy Launching**: Start *Limbus Company* with the Lethe private server configuration directly from the launcher.

 ## Installation Guide